Mali: Religion

 Islam was introduced to West Africa in the 11th century and remains the predominant religion in much of the region.
-An estimated 90% of Malians are Muslim (mostly non-denominational and Sunni), approximately 5% are Christian (about two-thirds Roman Catholic and one-third Protestant) and the remaining 5% adhere to traditional African religions such as the Dogon religion.
-Atheism and agnosticism are believed to be rare among Malians, most of whom practise their religion daily.
+The 2022 census reported that 96.4% of Malians are Muslim (mostly non-denominational and Sunni), approximately 2.3% are Christian (about 1.4% Roman Catholic and 0.8% Protestant), and the remaining 0.7% adhere to traditional African religions such as the Dogon religion.
+Atheism and agnosticism are believed to be rare among Malians, most of whom practise their religion daily, though the census found 0.5% of Malians identified with no religion.

 The constitution establishes a secular state and provides for freedom of religion, and the government largely respects this right.

 Islam as historically practised in Mali has been malleable and adapted to local conditions; relations between Muslims and practitioners of minority religious faiths have generally been amicable.
 After the 2012 imposition of sharia rule in northern parts of the country, however, Mali came to be listed high (number 7) in the Christian persecution index published by Open Doors, which described the persecution in the north as severe.